 4.3 Physical Media Transfer

-If subcontracted, a list of approved carriers / couriers should be maintained and procedures put in place for the identification of those couriers.
+If subcontracted, a list of approved carriers / couriers should be maintained, and procedures put in place for the identification of those couriers.
 Logs of identification of information, time of transfer and receipt should be maintained – this should form part of the procedures.

 Enforcement